omkarcloud/google-maps-scraper/README.md

     },
 ]
 ```
+Note: You will be able to scrape up to 120 leads per search due to Google's scrolling limitation.

-### ❓ I want to scrape search results for a specific business in a particular location.
+### ❓ I want to scrape search results for a specific search query.
 How can I achieve that?
 A: Open the file `src/config.py` and update the `keyword` with your desired search query.

 For example, if you want to scrape data about stupas in Kathmandu 🇳🇵, modify the code as follows: